timb-machine-mirrors/pfuntner-toys/doc/json-shell.md

   - Tab-completion for subcommand verbs and potential arguments (keys)
   - Command history: Use the up and down arrows to go through subcommands previously issued
   - Command editing: use the left and right arrows to move around a subcommand to make changes
+- Initially, the script only worked for JSON files and all the examples are using a JSON file.
+I changed it to also handle YAML files which was a very easy extension but I didn't redo much of the doc.
 - I have ideas for improvements.
 I was starting to list them hear but I've created [individual issues](https://github.com/pfuntner/toys/issues?q=is%3Aissue+is%3Aopen+json-shell%3A) for them.